imgix/imgix-rails/README.md

 <a name="usage-in-sprockets"></a>
 #### Usage in Sprockets

-`ix_image_url` is also pulled in as a Sprockets helper, so you can generate imgix URLs in your `.scss.erb` files.
+`ix_image_url` is also pulled in as a Sprockets helper, so you can generate imgix URLs in your asset pipline files.
+For example, here's how it would work inside an `.scss.erb` file:

 ```scss
 .something {